mialang/mia/README.md

 def printHelloDear(s)          // no Python's collon
     print "Hello Dear ", s         // braceless with 2 args

-printHelloDear "World"         // no braces call
+printHelloDear 'World'         // no braces call

 //----- Disclaimer
 // There are many more examples we could include here.